John Rambo: Cultural impact

 John Rambo is considered a cultural icon.
 The character influenced many action heroes and films in the 1980s and 1990s.
 The John Rambo character became a prominent part of pop culture, with the term "Rambo" becoming a descriptor for individuals or situations.
 For example, in the legal profession a "Rambo lawyer" is one who habitually engages in "all manners of adversarial excess, including personal attacks on other lawyers, hostility, boorish and insulting behavior, rudeness and obstructionist conduct" or embraces "a 'take no prisoners' attitude".
 American Football player Mark Bavaro, who played professionally in the NFL from 1985 to 1995, was nicknamed Rambo during his career.
 Sitiveni Rabuka, the current prime minister of Fiji who led two coups against the Fijian government in 1987, is also nicknamed "Rambo."

-The character of Rambo and the films have been a source of numerous parodies and homages in other pieces of pop culture, examples of this include: